YangLin404/lora_weather_station/Demo's/Wso2_DAS_demo/Doc/Wso2MB.md

 	```

 ## Using the product
-When the Message Broker is running without an ofset the Message Broker will listen for data packets on port 1883.
-By sending data to the server on that port with an topic the server will automaticly send the data to all subscribers of that topic.
+When the Message Broker is running without an offset the Message Broker will listen for data packets on port 1883.
+By sending data to the server on that port with an topic the server will automatically send the data to all subscribers of that topic.